anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; Declares a variable with a name and type.

 <identifier> ::= <letter> (<letter> | <digit>)*
+; An identifier is a sequence of letters or digits starting with a letter.

 <constraint_def> ::= "type" <whitespace> <identifier> <whitespace> "=" <whitespace> <type> <whitespace> "|" <whitespace> <type> <whitespace>? ";"